This document describes the machine families, machine series, and machine types

 Series: Machine families are further classified by series and generation.
 For example, the N1 series within the general-purpose machine family is the older version of the N2 series.
-Generally, generations of a machine series use a higher number to describe the newer generation.
-For example, the N2 series is the newer generation of the N1 series.
+A higher generation or series number usually indicates newer underlying CPU platforms or technologies.
+For example, the M3 series is the newer generation of the M2 series.

 Machine type: Every machine series has predefined machine types that provide a set of resources for your VM.
-If a predefined machine type does not meet your needs, you can also create a custom machine type.
+If a predefined machine type does not meet your needs, you can also create a custom machine type for some machine series.

 The general-purpose machine family offers several machine series with the best price-performance ratio for a variety of workloads.

-- Cost-optimized E2 machine series has up to 32 vCPUs with up to 128 GB of memory with a maximum of 8 GB per vCPU.
+- The E2 machine series has up to 32 vCPUs with up to 128 GB of memory with a maximum of 8 GB per vCPU, and the lowest cost of all machine series.
 The E2 machine series has a predefined CPU platform, running either an Intel processor or the second generation AMD EPYC Rome processor.
 The processor is selected for you when you create the VM.
 This machine series provides a variety of compute resources for the lowest price on Compute Engine, especially when paired with committed-use discounts.

 - N2D machine series has up to 224 vCPUs, 8 GB of memory per vCPU, and is available on second generation AMD EPYC Rome and third generation AMD EPYC Milan platforms.

 - Tau T2D machine series provides an optimized feature set for scaling out.
 Each VM can have up to 60 vCPUs, 4 GB of memory per vCPU, and is available on third generation AMD EPYC Milan processors.
-The Tau T2D machine series has cluster-threading disabled, therefore a vCPU is equivalent to an entire core.
+The Tau T2D machine series doesn't use cluster-threading, so a vCPU is equivalent to an entire core.

-- N1 machine series have up to 96 vCPUs, 6.5 GB of memory per vCPU, and are available on Intel Sandy Bridge, Ivy Bridge, Haswell, Broadwell, and Skylake CPU platforms.
+- N1 machine series VMs can have up to 96 vCPUs, up to 6.5 GB of memory per vCPU, and are available on Intel Sandy Bridge, Ivy Bridge, Haswell, Broadwell, and Skylake CPU platforms.

-The E2 and N1 series are shared-core machine series.
-Machine types in these series timeshare a physical core which can be a cost-effective method for running small, non-resource intensive apps.
+The E2 and N1 series contain shared-core machine types.
+These machine types timeshare a physical core which can be a cost-effective method for running small, non-resource intensive apps.